 If you’re “lucky,” your marching band can take part in the world’s biggest and oldest St. Patrick’s Day Parade in New York City!
 Manhattan’s Fifth Avenue comes to life with the sound of bagpipes, trumpets and marching bands, all decked out in Irish green!
 All parade participants are on foot- no cars, floats or balloons.
 Marching bands set the pace and cadence for the route, which is why they are such an integral part of this event.
 Band sizes range from 60 to more than 300 and applications are processed on a rolling basis.

 The Music in the Mountains Spring Parade showcases the rich musical heritage of the Great Smoky Mountains.
-High school marching bands, dance groups, choral groups, and baton twirlers from Tennessee, Ohio, West Virginia, Kentucky, Virginia, Georgia and more help set the tone for a spring extravaganza in the mountains.
+High school marching bands, dance groups, choral groups, and baton twirlers from Ohio, Virginia, Georgia and more help set the tone for a spring extravaganza in the mountains.

 Kick off spring by marching in the magnificent parade in Washington, D.C.
 Breathtaking blossoms provide the backdrop for a complex mix of entertainment, including marching bands from around the globe.
 Selected bands represent the best that local, regional, and national music programs have to offer.
 There are no age requirements, but bands must have 100+ students to be considered for participation.